-- The 2021–22 Community Mini-Grant Program will be accepting applications through Oct.
-31, 2021.
-Download the application to apply.
-Paper applications will be available at the Office of Community Partnerships, Planning, and Research, 1127 Park Street, Grinnell, IA 50112.
+- The 2022–23 Community Mini-Grant Program will be accepting applications through Monday, Oct.
+31, 2022, for the fall cycle.
+New this year, an online application will be available and is the preferred method of submission.
+Paper applications can be requested in the Office of Community Partnerships, Planning, and Research, 1127 Park Street, Grinnell, IA 50112.

 - Reach out for general questions.
+A preview of the questions is available to help better prepare for completing the online application.
 Contact the Office of Community Partnerships, Planning, and Research if you have general questions about the application by email or by phone at 641-269-3900.

 - Complete and sign your application.
-Applications need not be submitted on the application form itself, but if typed separately, all questions on the application must be answered.
-Typed applications should not exceed one page (front and back).
-Applications must include a project budget (not to exceed one page).
+The online application is the preferred method of submission but paper applications will be accepted.
+Please note all questions on the application must be answered.
+Paper applications must include a project budget (not to exceed one page) and signature.

-- Return the completed application to Community Mini-Grant Review Committee, Office of Community Partnerships, Planning, and Research, Grinnell College, 1127 Park Street, Grinnell, IA 50112 or by email.
+- Submit the online application or return the completed paper application to Community Mini-Grant Review Committee, Office of Community Partnerships, Planning, and Research, 1127 Park Street, Grinnell, IA 50112, or by email.

 - The application needs to be submitted no later than midnight on the due date to be considered.
-Postmarked by the due date or submitted by email before midnight on the due date.
+Postmarked by the due date, online application or submission by email must be received before midnight on the due date.

-Two cycles of mini-grants will again be offered in the 2021–22 academic year.
+Two cycles of community mini-grants will again be offered in the 2022–23 academic year.